 The charterer may discharge for cause, the master or any crew without approval from the vessel owner.

-The law states that the renter is the responsible party and must be given the option to purchase additional insurance coverage for their rental if they desire to do so.
+The law states that the renter is the responsible party and can be given the option to purchase additional insurance coverage for their rental if they desire to do so.
 A rental coverage policy is available as an option to the renter, or the renter may choose to find their own coverage or may choose the option of no additional coverage but the liability remains on the renter, all liability, not just the vessel but all liability during the rental is on the renter.
 The yacht owner may also choose to have insurance protection by having a liability policy or a fire/theft policy.

 Please be sure to keep the boat in good order.
 Take note of its condition when you get on board and when you are finished, it is expected that you will leave it in the same condition.
-The law states that the renter must check the vessel and its survey for any damages before going underway and at the end of the voyage.
+The law states that the renter must check the vessel and/or its damage survey for any damages before going underway and at the end of the voyage.
 This is similar to a rental car before and after use.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.